-In considering proposals for the naming or renaming of a City park, building, or facility, the following general principles will be taken into account:
+In considering proposals for the naming or renaming of a City park, building, green space, or facility, the following general principles will be taken into account:

-When naming a new park, building or facility, the proposed name should:
+When naming a new park, building, green space, or facility, the proposed name should:

-- Engender a strong positive image; - Be appropriate in regard to the park's, building's or facility's location and/or history; - Have historical, cultural or social significance for future generations; - Commemorate places, people or events that are of continued importance to the city, region, state, and/or nation; - Have symbolic value that transcends its ordinary meaning or use and enhances the character and identity of the park, building, or facility; - Have broad public support; and - Shall not result in the undue commercialization of the park, building, or facility if it accompanies a corporate gift.
+- Engender a strong positive image; - Be appropriate in regard to the park's, building's, green space's, or facility's location and/or history; - Have historical, cultural or social significance for future generations; - Commemorate places, people or events that are of continued importance to the city, region, state, and/or nation; - Have symbolic value that transcends its ordinary meaning or use and enhances the character and identity of the park, building, green space, or facility; - Have broad public support; and - Shall not result in the undue commercialization of the park, building, green space, or facility if it accompanies a corporate gift.
+Naming a park, building, or facility with a company name is disfavored, but this shall not be construed to discourage recognition of donors on walls, plaques, monuments or similar means.

-Renaming a City park, building, or facility
+Renaming a Citypark, building, green space or facility

-Proposals to rename parks, buildings, or facilities whether for a major gift or community request are disfavored.
+Proposals to rename parks, buildings, green space, or facilities whether for a major gift or community request are disfavored.
 Likewise, names that have become widely accepted by the community should not be abandoned unless there are compelling reasons and strong public sentiment from the broader community for doing so.
 Historical or commonly used place names should be preserved wherever possible.

-Naming/renaming City parks, buildings, or facilities for Outstanding Individuals
+Naming/renaming City parks, buildings, green space or facilities for Outstanding Individuals

-Naming or renaming a park, building or facility for an outstanding individual is favored only for those who have been deceased for at least three years (This provision can be waived in Council's discretion) and where that person's significance and good reputation have been recognized in the City's, State's and/or Nation's history.
+Naming or renaming a park, building, green space, or facility for an outstanding individual is favored only for those who have been deceased for at least three years (This provision can be waived in Council's discretion) and where that person's significance and good reputation have been recognized in the City's, State's and/or Nation's history.

-In considering the naming/renaming of a park, building or facility after a deceased person, priority will be given to those who made a sustained and lasting contribution to the City of Rochester Hills, the State of Michigan, or the Nation.
+In considering the naming/renaming of a park, building, green space, or facility after a deceased person, priority will be given to those who made a sustained and lasting contribution to the City of Rochester Hills, the State of Michigan, or the Nation.

-The naming of a park, building, or facility after people who may have lost their lives due to war or a tragic event should be considered only after the shock of such event has lessened within the community.
+The naming of a park, building, green space, or facility after people who may have lost their lives due to war or a tragic event should be considered only after the shock of such event has lessened within the community.